Rethinking Image-Scaling Attacks: The Interplay Between Vulnerabilities in Machine Learning Systems: Black-box Adversarial Examples by HSJ

-We demonstrate more black-box adversarial examples in \Cref{fig:attack:bb-more}.
-Scale-Adv is able to produce less perturbation than the vanilla HopSkipJump attack for a given query budget.
+\Cref{fig:attack:bb-more} shows more black-box adversarial examples from our HR HSJ attack.
+HR HSJ attack is able to produce less perturbation than the LR HSJ attack for a given query budget.
 The same observation holds for median-defended scaling after 200 model queries.